-- Complete all didactic courses with at least an 80% grade on all tests, exams and assignments. - Complete the Clinical Final Exam with at least an 80% grade. - Successfully perform 150 perfusion cases which includes 10 pediatric observations or pump cases, according to established procedures. - Complete and present a case study. - Complete and present a senior project. - Completion of clinical attendance.
+- Complete all didactic courses with at least an 80% grade on all tests, exams and assignments. - Complete the Clinical Final Exam with at least an 80% grade. - Successfully perform 150 perfusion cases which includes 10 pediatric observations or pump cases, and 5 ECMO/LVAD cases according to established procedures. - Complete and present a case study. - Complete and present a senior project. - Completion of clinical attendance.